Financial Choices You Will Regret Later On

 It’s also important to think about those often taboo subjects of death and disability.
 Regardless of age or whether or not you are married or have kids, make sure you have adequate life insurance coverage by running a basic analysis at least once every 2-3 years.
 If you had an accident or illness that caused you to miss work for an extended period of time, would you and your family be alright?

-Thinking Retirement Planning Is Just for Old People (or It's Too Late to Plan)
+Thinking Retirement Planning Is Just for Old People

 Waiting too late to begin saving for retirement is a big mistake.
 It is often difficult to begin our careers with the end in mind, especially when life is throwing us countless challenges at us that complicate how we manage our day-to-day finances.
 So maybe it’s time to re-frame the discussion and call it what it really is — Financial Independence Day.